Ratler/airuler/docs/installation.md

 ## How Installation Tracking Works

-When you install templates using `airuler install`, airuler automatically:
+When you deploy templates using `airuler deploy`, airuler automatically:

 1. **Records Installation Details**: Tracks the target, rule name, installation location, mode, and timestamp
-2. **Maintains Installation Database**: Stores tracking information in a single global database
+1. **Maintains Installation Database**: Stores tracking information in a single global database
-3. **Enables Safe Operations**: Allows for clean uninstalls and selective updates
+1. **Enables Safe Operations**: Allows for clean uninstalls and selective updates

 ## Installation Database